ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/README.md

 Please note that this means that **ACF is tightly connected with editor configuration**.
 Take the official CKEditor presets (Basic, Standard and Full).
 Each one of them includes a different set of features (toolbar buttons, keyboard shortcuts, content styles) and as a result, the same content pasted into editor instances with these configurations [will look completely different](https://sdk.ckeditor.com/samples/acf.html), as CKEditor will adjust it to what is available in a particular setup.

-Whenever you adjust your editor configuration, for example by using the CKEDITOR.config.removePlugins and CKEDITOR.config.removeButtons methods or customizing the **Format** and **Styles** drop-down lists, these changes will affect the filter and the automatic ACF mode will make the editor remove content corresponding to disabled features.
+Whenever you adjust your editor configuration, for example by using the {@linkapi CKEDITOR.config.removePlugins CKEDITOR.config.removePlugins} and {@linkapi CKEDITOR.config.removeButtons CKEDITOR.config.removeButtons} methods or customizing the **Format** and **Styles** drop-down lists, these changes will affect the filter and the automatic ACF mode will make the editor remove content corresponding to disabled features.

 ### Automatic Mode Example